SafnetCo2/python-p3-class-attributes-and-methods-lab/README.md

 print("Total songs created:", Song.count)
 print("Unique genres:", Song.genres)
 print("Unique artists:", Song.artists)
-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contributing
 Comments, feedback, and suggestions for improvement are welcome!
 Feel free to open an issue or submit a pull request.

 ## Support
-If you encounter any issues or have questions about the Class Song code , please open an issue in the repository or contact the author via email:
+If you encounter any issues or have questions about the Song class code, please open an issue in the repository or contact the author via
 Email: josephine.nzioka1@student.moringaschool

-### License
+## License
 This project is licensed under the [MIT License] https://opensource.org/licenses/MIT- see the LICENSE file for details.

-### Acknowledgments
+## Acknowledgments
-Special thanks to Technical Mentor Ian of Moringa School for inspiring me learn python programming skills.
+Special thanks to Technical Mentor Ian of Moringa School for inspiring me to learn python programming skills.